Logically2ed/NICUWatch/ProjectPlan.md

 5. UX:
     - [ ] Vitals and events layed out over graph.
 1. Hoasting:
     - [ ] Hoasting will be done locally
+    - [ ] Local hosting will be migrated to AWS

 ## Phase 2: MVP With Pollish
 1. UX: